 Your oral health has a direct impact on your overall health, and poor dental hygiene can lead to several severe medical conditions such as heart disease.
 It can also exacerbate preexisting conditions and for pregnant women, it can lead to serious complications.
 However, dental problems are also common in pregnant women, making it essential that you closely monitor your dental health throughout your pregnancy.
-Las Vegas Sedation Dentistry provides general dentistry to Las Vegas residents and can help you protect your health and your baby’s all during your pregnancy.
+SD Sedation Dentistry provides general dentistry to San Diego residents and can help you protect your health and your baby’s all during your pregnancy.

 Protecting Your Dental Health During Pregnancy